The National Ambulance Commissioners Network (NACN) is chaired by Jason Evans, Acting Chief Officer for Integrated Urgent and Emergency Care.

-It provides a network for any CCG member with an interest in ambulance commissioning.
+It provides a network for lead ambulance commissioners, but also covers the commissioning of NHS 111 and patient transport services.
 The NACN offers a national voice, influencing upwards (to policy makers) and laterally (to other urgent and emergency care stakeholders); peer-to-peer support for those working in what can be seen as a rather niche area of commissioning; a safe space for CCG ambulance commissioners to talk openly about issues and concerns; and the opportunity to share good practice (and safely share less successful initiatives) to develop consistently better outcomes for patients.

 NHSCC took on the role of hosting the National Ambulance Commissioners Group (later renamed NACN) and the network has developed positively.
 From its early roots as an informal forum for the lead ambulance commissioners in England it has developed to encompass a wider network of commissioning managers and clinical leads from CCGs across the country, each with a key interest in ambulance commissioning.